SurPun/AWS-Skill-Builder/Module 2 Compute In The Cloud/Notes.md

   By adding Amazon EC2 Auto Scaling to an application, you can add new instances to the application when necessary and terminate them when no longer needed.

 ## Lesson 10 - Directing traffic with Elastic Load Balancing

+- Elastic Load Balancing:
+  Is the AWS service that automatically distributes incoming application traffic across multiple resources, such as Amazon EC2 instances.

+## Lesson 11 - Messaging and queuing